mmpsx/PS4HostCS_6.72/README.md

 - extract the archive or cloned from the repository
 - Set your PS4 DNS to the local IP of your PC
-- Start miniweb.exe from your PC
+- Start PS4HostCS_v1.0.0.exe from your PC
 - Open your PS4 browser to http: / your local PC IP: 8000
 - Enjoy